1949 - The two brothers Stefano and Guglielmo Marzocchi founded Marzocchi in 1949.

-A section that deals with all aspects of operative MKTG was set up in the sales department.
+A section that deals with all aspects of Operational Marketing was set up in the Sales Department.

 2011 - First 50 year’s

-Marzocchi celebrates 50 years of activity in the production of gear pumps.
+Marzocchi Pompe S.p.A. celebrates 50 years of activity in the production of Gear Pumps.
 The first prototypes of the new pump with low noise and low pulsation are produced: ELIKA.
-This new Marzocchi proposal to the market of gear pumps is an effective response for all applications requiring low noise levels.
-Product development is based on the launch of a whole range of products from family 2 to family 4, both is single and multiple components.
+This new Marzocchi Pompe proposal to the market of gear pumps is an effective response for all applications requiring low noise levels.
+Product development is based on the launch of a whole range of products from family 2 to family 4, both with single and multiple components.

 2012 - Development in the TIER2 automotive

 Mass production of Elika began in preparation for its launch on the market for applications that require low noise levels.
-Marzocchi Pompe participated in the trade fair for automotive components Expo 2014 in Stuttgart with its own stand, thus confirming its independent activities towards TIER1 of the automotive market.
+Marzocchi Pompe participated in the trade fair for Automotive Components Expo 2012 in Stuttgart with its own stand, thus confirming its independent activities towards TIER1 of the Automotive market.

 2013 - 2013 - New Corporate Image